-No Trump crash; Stocks recover from overnight scare
+No Trump crash; Dow up 200 as Clinton concedes

 Related: Mexican peso plunges to all-time low

-Gold, which tends to do well when investors are scared, rose sharply.
-Gold prices were up 2% to $1,300 an ounce, though they had been up even more overnight.
+Gold, which tends to do well when investors are scared, surged 3% overnight.
+However, the precious metal eased back and was only up 0.7% to $1,284 an ounce in recent trading.

 "This is a bit like Brexit," said Ed Yardeni, president of investment advisory Yardeni Research.
 "The polls indicated a victory for the status quo.
 Instead, the vote came out with a radical alternative scenario."